 On Her Majesty’s Secret Service (1969)

 George Lazenby’s first and only outing as James Bond is also the spy’s only festive-themed adventure.
-In what is undoubtedly Flemings finest novel; and the most underrated of the on-screen Bond outings.
-The criticism the film received on release in 1969, centred on the fact that Sean Connery was missing, rather than the epic, high octane and polished final movie.
-With the film only finding its place in the Bond hall of fame many years later, as new audiences cast their eye over Lazenby’s solo outing.
+In what is undoubtedly Flemings finest novel and the most underrated of the on-screen Bond outings.
+The film’s criticism on release in 1969 centred on the fact that Sean Connery was missing, rather than the epic, high octane and polished final movie.
+However, the film would only find its place in the Bond hall of fame many years later, as new audiences cast their eye over Lazenby’s solo outing.
 In truth, though dated in parts, On Her Majesty’s Secret Service is a glimmering gem in the Bond crown, and one of the best Christmas themed action movies ever made.
 So grab the turkey sandwiches this Boxing Day and settle in for one hell of a ride with one of the best James Bond movies.